 |Month||Average FEMA Claim Amount Paid|

 - Contact your insurance company or agent to report your claim and loss damage.
-This is a list of insurance company phone numbers if you do not have it handy.
 If you do not know who your insurance agent is, you can contact FEMA at 800-621-FEMA (3362).

-- An insurance adjuster will be assigned to you and you should hear from them within 24-48 hours to come and visit your property.
-They will help in the collection of information for the claims process.
-The adjuster is there to help you document your claim.
+- Meet with an insurance adjuster.
+An insurance adjuster will be assigned to you, and you should hear from them within 24–48 hours to come and visit your property.
+They will help in the collection of information for the claims process, as well as documenting your claim.
 The adjuster will not approve or decline coverage to you directly or tell you about other forms of assistance you may qualify for.